Matex600/Fat-Stack-Coffee/README.md

 ## Forking Project Via Github

-* To Fork and continue working on the project without affecting the main branch follow steps outlined below.
+* To Fork and continue working on the project without affecting the main branch follow the steps outlined below.

-    1. Navigate to github repositores select this **[repository](https://github.com/Matex600/Fat-Stack-Coffee)**.
+    1. Navigate to Github repositories and select this **[repository](https://github.com/Matex600/Fat-Stack-Coffee)**.

-    2. Navigate to top right of the web page and click on **Fork**.
+    2. Navigate to the top right of the web page and click on **Fork**.

     3. After this has been done a fork will be created for you to use!

 ## Deployment via Heroku